Thank You Letter for a Job Offer After Acceptance

 Confirm practical next steps

-Include the start date, paperwork or onboarding step when useful.
-This makes the thank-you more actionable for HR or the hiring manager.
+Include the start date, paperwork, or onboarding step when helpful.
+This makes your thank-you more actionable for HR or the hiring manager.

 See the next step

 As discussed, I understand that my start date will be [Start Date].
-Please let me know if any documents are needed before then.
+Please let me know if you need any documents from me before then.

 Keep enthusiasm controlled